| Previous Page | Next Page | Index

 18 Sep 1824, detained in lat.
 1° 40' N. long.
 6° 8' E., bound from Badagry to Bahia the Portuguese slave Dous Amigos Brazileiros, A. A. da Silva, Master, with 260 slaves on board when detained, which was sent for adjudication to the British and Portuguese Court of Mixed Commission, Sierra Leone and sentenced to be condemned on 15 Nov 1824.

-Cove 15 Mar 1826 Towed in the water-logged ship Brothers, abandoned in mid-Atlantic in December.
+15 Mar 1826 towed into Cove the water-logged ship Brothers, abandoned in mid-Atlantic in December.

 6 Sep 1828 the capture of the piratical schooner Las Damas Argentinas ; 31 May 1831 account of bounty money and a moiety of the proceeds of hull and dollars deposited in the Registry of the High Court of Admiralty.

-Portsmouth 6 Sep 1829 By the Druid, Victor was at Jamaica when she sailed for England.
+6 Sep 1829 per the Druid, Victor was at Jamaica when she departed for England.

-Vera Cruz 6 Jul 1829 Arrived from Honduras.
+6 Jul 1829 arrived Vera Cruz from Honduras.

 29 Jun 1830 departed Havana, probably for Jamaica and then England, with 2 British subjects, former seamen, found on board the Emilio, see above, namely Dubliner Robert King, invalided from the Blanche circa 1825/6, and a coloured person who was born in Bermuda, William Murray, who attempted to desert the ship when he discovered she was a slave trader, but was caught and taken back on board, and it was subsequently decided that he wouldn't be tried, a third Briton involved, the Carpenter of the slave ship, Samuel Moore, died before the Emilio arrived at Havana.
 Instructions were received on board that Robert King should be brought back to England.

-Portsmouth 26 Jul 1831 Went out to Spithead and to prepare for sea.
+26 Jul 1831 went out to Spithead and to prepare for sea.

-Deal 14 Aug 1831 Has joined the squadron and remains.
+14 Aug 1831 has joined the squadron at Deal and remains.

 18 Oct 1832 departed Port Royal for Vera Cruz.